LogoLexmount Docs

 from lexmount import Lexmount

-# First, load environment variables
+# Load environment variables first

 load_dotenv(override=True)